der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|Type of this entity: "ExpandedTextAd".

 ## <a name="getheadlinepart1"></a>getHeadlinePart1
-Returns the first part of the headline (title) of this ad.
+Returns the first part of the ad's headline (title).

 ### Returns:
 |Type|Description|
 |-|-
-String|First part of the ad's headline.
+String|First part of the ad's headline (title).

 ## <a name="getheadlinepart2"></a>getHeadlinePart2
-Returns the second part of the headline (title) of this ad.
+Returns the second part of the ad's headline (title).

 ### Returns:
 |Type|Description|